Snow Removal & Winter Maintenance

 Does the City compensate residents for damage if caused by City equipment?

 Sod, pavement, trees and mailboxes are sometimes damaged by the City’s snow-plowing equipment.
 If this happens to your property, please report the incident to Transportation Services at 613-967-3275.
-If the damage was caused by City equipment, Public Works will fix it in the spring at no cost to the property owner.
+If the damage was caused by City equipment, Transportation Services will fix it in the spring at no cost to the property owner.

 What does the City do to get ready for a forecasted snow event?